 or proceeding pertaining to a criminal sexual offense, by any person, except a

 judge, state's attorney, assistant state's attorney, Attorney General, Assistant Attorney General, psychologist,

 psychiatrist, social worker, doctor, parent, parole agent, aftercare specialist, probation officer,

-attorney in any criminal proceeding or investigation related thereto, shall
+attorney, advocate, or victim's attorney (as defined in Section 3 of the Rights of Crime Victims and Witnesses Act) in any criminal proceeding or investigation related thereto, shall

 be restricted to exclude the identity of any child who is a victim of such